FireFather/sf-kernel/README.md

 ## 🔬 What Makes sf-kernel Different
 - Source code footprint size: ~680 KB has been reduced to ~218 KB
-- Compiler warnings reduced from 3029 to 24 (via MSVC/Resharper/Clang analysis)
+- Compiler warnings reduced from 3029 to 118 (via strict MSVC/Resharper/Clang analysis)
 - Build surface: Large to Minimal
 - Dependencies: Many to Tiny
 - Embeddable: Hard to Easy